Christopher Aworth: Cambridge

 In 1973 Aworth's father John died.
 At the start of the 1973 cricket season when he had gone up to St Catharine's College, Cambridge from Tiffin School, and he was selected for the First XI cricket team to play in the University matches, beginning with Warwickshire on 21 April.
 Batting at three, he scored 25 and 10.
 He would play eleven University matches that season, scoring 379 runs at 18.95 with a best of 45.
-In April 1974 the season started with University matches against Leicestershire and Nottinghamshire as well as three Benson and Hedges games.
+In April 1974 the season started with University matches against Leicestershire and Nottinghamshire as well as three Benson & Hedges games.
 The last of these was against Surrey, with Aworth scoring three.
 He made 97 against Warwickshire on 4 May, and 56 against both Gloucestershire on 8 May and Kent on 5 June.
 He also scored 77 against the touring Indian cricket team.
 These scores led to a call up to the First XI for Surrey in mid-July.